logusivam/glowing-text/README.md

 This project was created by Loganathan G P as part of a collaborative effort to explore CSS text effects and animation techniques.
 Inspiration for the glowing text effect was drawn from various online tutorials and resources.

+## Copyright

+This project is protected by copyright law and may not be redistributed or modified without the explicit consent of the project maintainer.

+For any questions or inquiries regarding the use of this project, please contact the project maintainer.